lionheart1022/Bet-Game-API-Flask/README.md

 }
 ```

-For global chat messages (i.e. which are not related to any game session)
+For global chat messages (i.e. which are not linked to any game session)
-server will send push notifications of the following format:
+server will send push notifications in another format:

 ```json
 {